-Clause 18 seeks to create the offence of violating a person's privacy by capturing and sharing pictures or videos of a person's private area without his consent.
+Clause 16 seeks to create the offence of violating a person's privacy by capturing and sharing pictures or videos of a person's private area without his consent.
 This offence would carry a fine of one hundred thousand dollars and two years' imprisonment on summary conviction or a fine of five hundred thousand dollars and three years' imprisonment on conviction on indictment.

-Clause 19 seeks to criminalise the act of sending multiple electronic mail messages that are unsolicited and which causes harm to a person or damage to a computer.
-This offence would carry a fine of three hundred thousand dollars and three years imprisonment on summary conviction or a fine of five hundred thousand dollars and five years' imprisonment on conviction on indictment.
+Clause 17 seeks to criminalise the act of sending electronic mail messages which cause damage to a computer system.
+This offence would carry a fine of three hundred thousand dollars and three years' imprisonment on summary conviction or a fine of five hundred thousand dollars and five years' imprisonment on conviction on indictment.
+Clause 18 seeks to create the offence of causing harm to a person through communication via a computer system.
+This offence would carry a fine of one hundred thousand dollars and three years' imprisonment on summary conviction or a fine of two hundred and fifty thousand dollars and five years' imprisonment on conviction on indictment.
+This clause would also provide factors that a Court may take into consideration in determining whether an offence is committed under the section.

-Clause 20 seeks to create the offence of harassment through the use of electronic means with the intent to cause emotional distress.
+Clause 19 would create the offence of using a computer system to extort a benefit from another person.
 This offence would carry a fine of one hundred thousand dollars and three years' imprisonment on summary conviction or a fine of two hundred and fifty thousand dollars and five years' imprisonment on conviction on indictment.